 Current Exhibit is on view through January 4, 2022

 We are pleased to present an art exhibit honoring two local veterans, Violet Nicklen and Ricardo Robles.
-Each artist presents very different styles and subject matter.
+Each artist presents very different artistic styles and subject matter — sports, nature, representational art and abstract.
 We invite you to learn more about these artists by viewing their bios and artist statements below.

 About the artist